S1M0N38/medium-scraper/README.md

 ## :books: Database structure

 All scraped data are store in a SQLite file (.db).
-To Create a new databese file create a duplicate of `medium.db.example` and then rename it to `medium.db`.
+To Create a new databese file create a duplicate of `example.db` and then rename it to `medium.db`.
 If you want use a grafical interface for interact with databese I suggest [DB Browser for SQLite](https://sqlitebrowser.org/).